Jupyter4Science/nbdev_app_template/README.md

 When widgets' .value properties are changd, they immediatly update themselves and the changes are automatically reflected in the browser page.
 So, the code does not need to call an update method or explicitly trigger an event.

 For example, the view creates a button named "filter_btn_apply".
-The controller specifies that, when this button is pressed, its "cb_apply_filter()" method should be called ("self.view.filter_btn_apply.on_click(self.cb_apply_filter)").
+The controller specifies that, when this button is pressed, its "cb_apply_filter()" method should be called ("view.filter_btn_apply.on_click(self.cb_apply_filter)").
 The "cb_apply_filter()" method then directs the model to perform the query and the view to update the output.

 A couple notes...